A message from the Mayor...

 I am proud of the top-notch Cumberland Police Department, that’s sweeping up criminals to make our city safer.
 We have a Safe Streets initiative that’s making no bones about it; we are targeting the top bad guys.

 We have a fire department that knows the age and dangers of buildings in the city, yet when there’s an emergency, they rush into danger to protect and save lives.

-We have a street department and engineering department that has overseen more major paving in three years than I ever remember in my lifetime.
+We have a street department and engineering department that has overseen more major paving in five years than I ever remember in my lifetime.

 We have community development and code enforcement staff that are on the streets, enforcing the code every day to make living in Cumberland better and safer.

 Despite all of those fantastic efforts, it’s not enough to just look to government for every solution.
 Government is not always the answer.
 People have a responsibility to invest in our communities by more than just paying the taxes that support the new street paving, fire protection, police, and code enforcement.

 Residents need to get to know their neighbors, organize, band together, and start to look at challenges in neighborhoods and instead of just saying “government should fix this,” they need to ask, “what role can I play in fixing things?”
 Efforts like neighborhood cleanups, mowing an abandoned lot or that of an elderly neighbor, painting your house, or just making sure that your neighbors only set trash out on appropriate days is a big deal.